beginning of content

 You are at an increased risk of throat cancer if you smoke (cigarettes, cigars or pipes) or drink alcohol, and especially if you do both.

-Other risk factors include infection with viruses, such as human papillomavirus (HPV) or Epstein-Barr virus (EBV).
+Other risk factors include infection with certain viruses, such as human papillomavirus (HPV) or Epstein-Barr virus (EBV) — also known as glandular fever.

 How is throat cancer diagnosed?

 You might have an examination of your throat and larynx using an endoscope.
 This is a thin, flexible, tube with a camera and light at the tip.
-This could be a nasendoscopy, laryngoscopy or bronchoscopy, depending on where your doctor wants to see inside your body.
+You might have nasendoscopy (to examine your nose, throat and voice box), laryngoscopy or bronchoscopy, depending on where your doctor wants to see inside your body.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.